manishpatil-7/student_management/README.md

 # student_management
-This is IOT based project
+This is java based project